%20(1).png)

 WHAT WE WANT

-All adopted Texans to have OBC access.
+All adopted adult Texans to have OBC access.

 HISTORY

-Prior to 1973, all parties to an adoption in Texas were able to access the OBC.
+• Prior to 1957, all parties to an adoption in Texas were able to access the OBC.

-The general public could not access this information.
+• The general public could not access this information.

-In 1973, Texas sealed OBCs, even for the parties to an adoption, based on the prevailing and false beliefs about the impact of secrecy.
+• In 1957, Texas sealed OBCs, even for the parties to an adoption, based on the prevailing and false beliefs about the impact of secrecy.

 CASE LAW